 V. Courses in allied fields – By virtue of being prerequisites for required courses, all chemistry majors will need to complete (or receive equivalent placement from the respective departments).

 - Depending on the student's choice for the elective course, additional prerequisite courses may need to be completed.

 Certification by the American Chemical Society: The chemistry department at Amherst College is among the programs approved by the American Chemical Society (ACS).
 The chemistry curriculum is reviewed by the ACS Committee on Professional Training on a six-year cycle and reports are made to the ACS annually.
-To earn an ACS-certified degree, Amherst College chemistry majors, in addition to the minimum requirements listed above, must elect CHEM 331, take a second semester of physics (PHYS 117 or 124, or receive equivalent placement from the physics Department), and successfully complete a senior thesis in chemistry (CHEM 498/499D).
+To earn an ACS-certified degree, Amherst College chemistry majors, in addition to the minimum requirements listed above, must elect CHEM 330 or 331 and CHEM 341 plus one additional upper level elective, take a second semester of physics (PHYS 117 or 124, or receive equivalent placement from the Physics Department), and successfully complete a senior thesis in chemistry (CHEM 498/499D).